Amazon Review Analysis

 Neural Networks is a field of Machine Learning that gathers inspiration from the inner working of the brain to solve problems.
 Transfer Learning is a sub-field that specializes in leveraging learning from one domain to solve problems in another.

-In Neural Networks, Convolutional Neural Networks, LSTMs and more recently Transformers are some of the techniques that are state of the art and can be used to solve many problems.
+In Neural Networks, Convolutional Neural Networks, LSTMs and more recently Transformers are some of the techniques that are state of the art and can be used to solve many problems like sentiment analysis and topic detection.
 Most neural networks these days either use PyTorch or Tensorflow.

 The most popular modern open source libraries used are:

 The machine learning process usually looks like the following: